BlakeRain/blakerain.com/content/blog/moving-lambdas-to-rust.md

 # Conclusion

-I was pleasantly suprised at how well the process went.
+I was pleasantly surprised at how well the process went.
 Apart from the somewhat slow start getting Rust code compiled for AWS Lambda on ARM, once I had my bearings it was quite easy going.

 I am somewhat worried that the error handling is not as graceful as it should be.
 I'm somewhat